jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 Lyrics facilitate precise synchronization among the group, not just physically and physiologically but in the imaginal space.
 Since we have to recite something to achieve this degree of synchronization, we might as well recite something religious (i.e., unobjectionable).
-As far as I can tell, the preponderance of Christian and African religious material reflects nothing more than a historical accident.
+As far as I can tell, the preponderance of Christian and African religious material reflects nothing more than a historical accident.[^muraresku2020]
 It would be nice if the hymns included more diversity in religious heritage.
 - [Divine Rose Store](https://divinerosestore.com)
 - [Luz da Rainha Publications](http://daimebooks.org)